123wowow123/chronopin/kube/README.md

 Run `kubectl delete svc/chronopin-lb`

-### Build & Deploy a new version of your app to GCP
+### Build & Deploy a New Version of Your App to GCP

 Run `export PROJECT_ID="$(gcloud config get-value project -q)"`